-Our seed grant competition is meant to support and promote faculty research projects on human rights and to facilitate the writing of external grant proposals.
-We offer one award of $10,000 each academic year.
-Proposed research projects should make a significant contribution to ongoing scholarly and/or policy debates in the field of human rights.
-They will be evaluated for overall excellence on human rights issues, understood broadly.
-All proposals will be reviewed by a multidisciplinary committee chaired by the Director of the Research and Data Hub of the the Gladstein Family Human Rights Institute.
+The Gladstein Family Human Rights Institute announces a seed grant competition for one award of $10,000 for the 2026-27 academic year.
+The objective of this competition is to support and promote new or early pilot research projects on human rights and to facilitate the writing of external grant proposals.
+The seed grant is open to all UConn full-time, permanent faculty in all disciplines at Storrs and the regional campuses.
+All proposals will be reviewed by a multidisciplinary committee chaired by the Director of the Research and Data Hub of the Gladstein Family Human Rights Institute.

 Assistant Professor, Dramatic Arts & Gladstein Family Human Rights Institute